 Member Sign Up and Donation

 WeShare has made it very easy for your members to create an account and donate to a Giving Opportunity at the same time.

 Once completed, the donation will be finalized and the account created.
 The email address provided will receive a welcome email with Success confirmation, receipt, and login information.

 How To Use Transfer Reports

 To view donation histories by month and export this data in three different ways follow the directions below.

-- Click the Reports & History icon in the Giving Management toolbar.
+- Click the Reports icon within the left side navigation.

-- Click one of the following reports listed on the right side of the screen next the bank account you would like a report on:
+Under the Action column, click on the Export Closing Period icon for the bank account you would like a report on:

 Net Donation Reports